General information about COVID-19 treatments

 Getting a COVID-19 vaccine and practicing layered prevention (such as wearing a mask in public indoor settings, social distancing, staying home when sick, avoiding indoor crowds and frequently washing your hands) is the best way to avoid becoming seriously ill with COVID-19.

 Many people who become ill with COVID-19 will experience mild symptoms and are able to recover at home.
-Symptomatic treatment options such as getting plenty of rest, pushing fluids, over-the-counter cold and flu medications, and over-the-counter painkillers can help to alleviate fever and other symptoms.
+Symptomatic treatment options such as getting plenty of rest, staying hydrated, over-the-counter cold and flu medications, and over-the-counter painkillers can help to alleviate fever and other symptoms.
 It is important to monitor symptoms carefully.
-Signs that you may need help from a medical professional include difficulty breathing, difficulty keeping fluids down, high fever, rapid pulse, a pulse ox below 90, and/or elevated blood pressure.
+Signs that you may need help from a medical professional include difficulty breathing, difficulty keeping fluids down, high fever, rapid pulse, an oxygen level (on a home oxygen meter) below 90, and/or elevated blood pressure.
 In a medical emergency, always call 9-1-1.

 Certain people are at higher risk of becoming seriously ill from COVID-19: